Garda Emergency Response Unit: Selection and training

 Training is carried out at the Garda Tactical Training Unit, established in 1983 under the authority of the Garda Síochána College in Templemore, County Tipperary.
 The Army Ranger Wing "Tactical Town" or "Tac Town" in the Curragh Camp, County Kildare is also routinely used by the ERU, and operators receive further specialised training at the Federal Bureau of Investigation (FBI) National Academy in Quantico, Virginia in the United States.
 An officer's journey into the ranks of the ERU begins with a notorious two-week initiation dubbed "hell week", where candidates are both physically and mentally assessed.
 Examinations include tasks to be completed within a set amount of time both on land and in water.
 Failure during the recruitment process is extremely high (95%), but those who complete the tests successfully are then put through a number of more specific, rigorous exercises, where their suitability for the unit is determined.
 Aspiring ERU officers must have at least 4 years experience as a uniformed Garda with an unblemished disciplinary record before attempting to join the unit.
-The unit is admittedly male-dominated, but there are understood to be a number of woman who have worked and work in the ERU.
+The unit is admittedly male-dominated, but there are understood to be a number of women who have worked and work in the ERU.

 ERU officers are required to qualify three times per year for all firearms being used by the unit, complete regular fitness tests and psychological examinations.
 ERU officers are also subject to stringent background checks by the Garda Central Vetting Unit (GCVU).
 Failure to pass these assessments may mean expulsion from operational duties.
 As part of their training, each member of the squad is made to sample the impact of their own non-lethal weapons, including being subdued by a Taser and must perform tasks after being hit with pepper spray in the eyes.
 All ERU operators are trained in advanced police driving, hand-to-hand combat (unarmed), close quarters combat (CQC) with and without the use of weaponry, climbing, abseiling and first aid.

 Members of the ERU train regularly alongside Regional Support Units (RSU), the Army Ranger Wing and Explosive Ordnance Disposal (EOD) teams in Ireland, and abroad with; the Police Service of Northern Ireland (PSNI) Special Operations Branch (SOB) and Metropolitan Police Service (MPS) Specialist Firearms Command (SCO19) in the United Kingdom, and FBI Hostage Rescue Team (HRT) in the US, as well as similar organisations in France (RAID & GIGN), Germany (GSG 9), Netherlands and Finland.
 The unit also conducts large scale scenario-based exercises each year with multiple other Garda units.
 Following the 2011 Norway attacks, officers from Delta, the Norwegian Police Service tactical unit, came to Ireland to receive training from the Garda ERU, showing how highly the unit are regarded internationally.